-4. FO Actions Upon Identifying a MINE or MINE-equivalent Case
+4. FO actions upon identification of a MINE or MINE-equivalent case

-Do not send the notice of CDR or the SSA-454-BK interview.
+Do not send the CDR notice or the Form SSA-454-BK interview.

-Prong-file the SSA-5002 in the claims file.
-Include a reference to these instructions.
+Add the SSA-5002 (Report of Contact) in the claim folder(s) and include a reference to these instructions.

-Enter "MINE or MINE-equivalent CDR case-process per DI 28040.000." on the route slip when sending the claim file to the DDS.
+Enter the remark, "MINE or MINE-equivalent CDR case-process per DI 28040.000." on the route slip when sending the claim folder(s) to the DDS.

 Clear the system case controls to reflect the referral of a CDR to the servicing DDS.

-5. DDS Returns the MINE or MINE-equivalent Referral to the FO for a Full SSA-454-BK Interview
+5. DDS returns the MINE or MINE-equivalent referral to the FO for a full Form SSA-454-BK interview